 Warrington Community Living (WCL) was established in 1991 and has a long history of supporting people in Warrington.
 Warrington Community Living is a local charity that seeks to support people with learning disabilities, physical disabilities, older people, people with dementia and people experiencing mental health issues to lead their lives in a purposeful, healthy and enjoyable way as full and equal members of their local community.
-We do this through the provision of residential homes and supported living schemes, provision of short breaks for children and young people as well as other forms of support for individuals in the the community.
+We do this through the provision of residential homes and supported living schemes as well as other forms of support for individuals in the the community.

 We now incorporate the former Warrington Community Care and Warrington Mind who have merged into our organisation.